 • Building a diverse team of PAO leaders, deputy prosecutors, and staff

-I am also honored to serve on the Board of the Alliance for Gun Responsibility, the Urban League of Metropolitan Seattle, and as an award-winning member of the Korean Prosecutors Association.
+Committed to community engagement, I have been honored to serve on the Boards of the Alliance for Gun Responsibility, Urban League of Metropolitan Seattle, and as an award-winning member of the Korean Prosecutors Association.
 I have also served on the Boards of Pioneer Human Services (a nonprofit focused on facilitating the successful reentry for individuals leaving prison and/or dealing with substance use or behavioral health issues) and the Beecher’s Foundation (a nonprofit dedicated to promoting food equity in all communities and operating a food education program for kids across the nation).

 Through everything I do, I bring the perspective of my mother as an immigrant who was denied access to justice, my own experiences as an API kid growing up in Kentucky and woman of color pushing for reforms in the criminal justice system as a prosecutor, and now the experiences of my own kids coming of age amid gun violence, the opioid crisis, and urgent cries for racial justice.